nowsecure/mobile-incident-response/en/tools/howto-setup-a-mobile-incident-response-workstation.md

 Now that your VM is up and running, you’ll want to connect a mobile device to it and start having some fun.
 To connect a mobile device to your VM, go to the VirtualBox menu, click Devices –> USB Devices –> <Your Device>.
 Make sure the checkmark is checked next to your device and it will be passed through to your Santoku VM.

 Connect USB in VirtualBox
-Now that you’re up and running, head over to the Santoku HOWTO’s section to read up on your favourite tools and learn about some new ones.
+After reading about the tools in this chapter, feel free to head over to the [Santoku HOWTO’s](https://santoku-linux.com/howtos/) section to read up on your favourite tools and learn about some new ones.
 In Chapters 7 and 8, we will provide additional exercises and Labs that will demonstrate how these tools can be used in practice.